-A listing of the properties the Authority held as of June 30, 2016 is included in Table 3.
+A listing of the properties the Authority held as of June 30, 2017 is included in Table 3.
 Pursuant to SB 341, the Authority should not retain the properties beyond March 2, 2018, which date is 5 years after the Department of Finance approved the transfer of the properties to the Housing Authority.
-It should be noted that all of the properties included in Table 3 that were purchased before redevelopment dissolution were sold by August 2016.
-As such, the Agency is in compliance with these requirements.
+It should be noted that all of the properties included in Table 3 that were purchased before redevelopment dissolution were sold by December, 2016.
+As such, the Authority is in compliance with these requirements.
+A status update on the properties the Authority has purchased since redevelopment dissolution and owned as of June 30, 2017 is included in Table 3.